ls-/ls_Toasts/README.md

 I strongly recommend to **/reload** UI after you're done setting up the addon.
 Even if you opened and closed config panel without changing anything, **/reload** UI.
 By doing so, you'll remove config entry from the system and prevent possible taints.

 ## How to Reskin
 If you're UI developer, you may want to reskin my toasts.
-To do so, you'll need to override special dummy function:
+To do so, you'll need to override special dummy function by adding something like this to your addon code:

 ```Lua
 local toast_F = unpack(ls_Toasts)